 Transcranial magnetic stimulation (TMS) is a noninvasive, medication-free treatment for depression, obsessive-compulsive disorder (OCD), and other mental health conditions.
-At Axis Integrated Mental Health, with offices in Louisville and Aurora, Colorado, the team of mental health specialists uses TMS to treat major depressive disorder (MDD), bipolar disorder, substance use disorder (SUD), and more.
+At Axis Integrated Mental Health, with offices in Westminster, Louisville and Aurora, Colorado, the team of mental health specialists uses TMS to treat major depressive disorder (MDD), bipolar disorder, substance use disorder (SUD), and more.
 Call the nearest Axis Integrated Mental Health office to schedule a TMS consultation, or book your appointment online today.

 TMS is a noninvasive treatment that uses a magnetic coil to influence your brain’s electrical activity.
 More specifically, it directs magnetic pulses at the regions of your brain responsible for mood and emotional regulation.
 The magnetic pulses increase electrical activity in these areas, relieving depressive symptoms and improving mood and outlook.